esovetkin/jbs/README.md

 ## Analysis

-`analyse` blocks define pattern matches in files generated across different workpackages.
-Analysis runs only after all scheduled workpackages for the component finish successfully.
+`analyse` blocks define pattern matches in files generated across workpackages.
 Each `analyse` block targets a specific `do` step and executes in the workpackage's directory.
+By default, analysis runs only after all scheduled workpackages for the component finish successfully.
+Pass `--weak` or `-w` to generate analyse outputs even when some workpackages fail.

 ```jbs
 analyse <step_name>